viz4biz/PyDataNYC2015/README.md

 You need to edit constants.py file in tutorial and vtklib folders to reflect icons and data location on your machine.

-You can alos copy provided custom matplotlib style - darkish.mplstyle into matplotlib resource
+You can also copy provided custom matplotlib style - darkish.mplstyle into matplotlib resource
 directory:

 ```sh